phiSgr/gatling-grpc/java-pb/README.md

 whenever an expression is required.

 I asked myself if I could, but didn't stop to think if I should.
-So this one-file library was created to help combining expressions with Java Protobuf messages.
+So this two-file library was created to help combining expressions with Java Protobuf messages.

 This is not included in the Gatling-gRPC library to avoid confusion.